Ketogenic Diet: Your Complete Meal Plan and Supplement Guide

 So you've heard the arguments, weighed out the challenges and benefits, and decided you're all in.
 You're going keto.

 First off, you're in good company.
-More people—and more athletes—than ever are embracing very low-carb, high-fat eating and sticking with it for months or even years on end.
+More people—and more athletes—than ever are embracing a very low-carb, high-fat diet and sticking with it for months, or even years, on end.
 Once they successfully make the switch from using carbohydrates to using fat and ketones for fuel, they find they're leaner, healthier, and more mentally focused than ever.

 But for every lifter who ends up loving this approach, you'll find another who had a miserable experience and bailed after just a few days.
 This is a shame, because they probably could have felt great if they had simply had a better plan—or a plan at all.